HL7/fhircast-docs/docs/security-considerations.md

 # Security Considerations

 FHIRcast enables the synchronization of healthcare applications user interfaces in real-time through the exchange of a workflow event to a small number of disparate applications.
 The notification message which describes the workflow event is a simple json wrapper around one or more FHIR resources.
-These FHIR resources can contain PHI.
+These FHIR resources can contain Protected Health Information (PHI).

 ## Actors